brykneval/brykneval.github.io/beauty/minimalist/3-minimalist-salicylic-acid-lha-body-wash.md

 secondary_img: /images/minimalist/salicylic-acid-lha-body-wash-ingredients-label
 secondary_img_alt: Minimalist Salicylic Acid + LHA 2% Body Wash Ingredients Label
 product_line: Don’t let breakouts take control—clear your skin before they strike.
+rating: 4.2
+rating_count: 1480
+rating_from: Amazon.in
+published_date_ISO: "2025-05-03T14:00:00+00:00"
+modified_date_ISO: "2025-05-23T18:00:00+00:00"
+review: After trying the Minimalist Salicylic Acid + LHA 2% Body Wash, we found it to be a solid choice for tackling body acne and rough skin texture, especially on the back, shoulders, and arms.
+The combination of 2% salicylic acid and LHA works effectively to unclog pores and gently exfoliate dead skin cells without being overly drying.
+With consistent use a few times a week, skin felt smoother and clearer, and bumps like keratosis pilaris appeared reduced.
+The formula also includes niacinamide and glycerin, which help maintain hydration and calm the skin.
+We recommend using it in the shower on wet skin, letting it sit for a minute before rinsing, and following up with a body moisturizer to avoid dryness.
+It’s a great addition to a targeted body care routine, especially for those dealing with oily or acne-prone skin.
+Sensitive skin types should start slow to see how their skin responds.
 ---
 {% include buy.html description="200 ml" title=page.title button_text="Rs 561 from Daraz" link="https://s.daraz.com.np/s.gz6n?cc" %}